Already started an application? Login here

 The Hardest Hit Fund is a statewide program funded by the U.S. Department of the Treasury to assist Indiana homeowners who are struggling with—or who are at risk of—mortgage delinquency and foreclosure.

 We provide free and confidential mortgage payment assistance of up to $30,000, mortgage modification assistance or transition assistance to qualifying applicants, as well as foreclosure prevention counseling to any Indiana homeowner in need.
-By clicking on the “Apply Now” button above or calling 1-877-GET-HOPE, you will connect with a counselor who will help you with your mortgage lender.
+By clicking on the “Apply Now” button above or calling 1-877-GET-HOPE (877-438-4673), you will connect with a counselor who will help you with your mortgage lender.
+The IFPN also provides access to legal services for some qualified homeowners.

 IFPN partners are located all over the state to help homeowners avoid foreclosure.
 There is likely a partner in your neighborhood or a nearby county.